dgaydukov/cert-ocpjp11/files/ocpjp11.md

 }
 ```
 2. return type should be identical or subtype - called covariance in java
 3. execption - overridden method can throw fewer or narrower exception.
-Java support this on compile level for checked exception
+Java support this on compile level for checked exception.
 Yet for unchecked like `RuntimeException` it can't enforce it, so we can see code smell (see my task for interview questions on accounts)

 ###### Interfaces
 All variables in interface are always `public static final`, and can be called both from interface or from it's instance.
 Which is differ from `static` methods that can be called only from interface.